macarthur-lab/tx_annotation/README.md

 Here we'll go through the commands for obtaining pext values for analyses in manuscript.
 This will go over the analysis of
 - Getting baselevel expression values for a gene (Figure 2B)
 - Comparison of highly conserved and unconserved regions (Figure 3A)
-- Comparison of % variant filtered with pext < 0.1 in haploinsufficient disease genes
+- Comparison of % variant filtered with pext < 0.1 in haploinsufficient disease genes (Figure 4A)
-- Recreating analyses with salmon

 Note that scripts for these and other analyses are availabel in `/analyses/` folder in this repository.
 The paths to the files are available in `tx_annotation_resources.py` If you find something is missing, please e-mail me at berylc@broadinstitute.org